sempitern0/Terrainy/README.md

 This is a [FastNoiseLite](https://docs.godotengine.org/en/stable/classes/class_fastnoiselite.html#fastnoiselite) instance.
 Noise values are perfect to generate a variety of surfaces, higher frequencies tend to generate more mountainous terrain.

-Play with the parameters and different types of noise to get the result you want, take into account that if this noise is defined the `noise_texture` will be ignored.
+Play with the parameters and different types of noise to get the result you want, take into account that if this `noise` variable is defined, the `noise_texture` will be ignored.

 ### Noise texture

-Use a texture as noise to generate the terrain. **If a noise is defined, this texture will be ignored.**
+Use a texture as noise to generate the terrain. **If a `noise` is defined, this texture will be ignored.**

-You can find a lot of ready noise textures from this itch asset store page [https://screamingbrainstudios.itch.io/noise-texture-pack](https://screamingbrainstudios.itch.io/noise-texture-pack)
+You can find a lot of ready noise textures inside the addon in this path `addons/ninetailsrabbit.terrainy/assets/SBS - Noise Texture Pack - 256x256` folder from [ScreamingBrainStudios](https://screamingbrai.nstudios.itch.io/noise-texture-pack)

+This textures are divided into categories:

+- Cracks
+- Craters
+- Gabor
+- Grainy
+- Manifold
+- Marble
+- Melt
+- Milky
+- Perlin
+- Spokes
+- Streak
+- Super Noise
+- Super Perlin
+- Swirl
+- Techno
+- Turbulence
+- Vein
+- Voronoi

 # Shader materials 🏞️